-Developmental Delay The Importance of Early Detection and Intervention
+Developmental Delay: Early Detection and Intervention

 Child development proceeds rapidly in the first few years of life as critical cognitive, language and motor skills emerge.
-As such, the early years represent a crucial period for detection and mitigation of potential developmental delay.
+As such, the early years represent a crucial period for the detection and mitigation of potential developmental delay.
 Extensive research has shown that the earlier interventions can begin for children experiencing delays, the better the outcomes tend to be as they grow.

 A major study analysed treatment outcomes for children with various developmental disabilities who received early intervention services prior to age 3.
 Compared to similar children who did not receive early support, the preschoolers who participated in targeted therapies demonstrated significantly improved cognitive performance, higher adaptive skills like self-care, and stronger social-emotional abilities.
 They also required fewer special education interventions by school age.